 Here are online stock trading sites you should consider:

-Schwab is the granddaddy of discount brokerage and is carrying this tradition to its online offering - although it is looking more like a traditional brokerage all the time.
+Schwab is the granddaddy of discount brokerages and is carrying this tradition to its online offering - although it is looking more like a traditional brokerage all the time.
 It offers its own research and clients can work with an investment advisor or Schwab will manage their account for them.

 E*Trade gets high marks for its range of offerings including banking and mutual funds.
 The company has absorbed several other brokerage firms and is now a significant player in the online stock trading market.

 Like its competitors, active traders get lower rates on their trades.

 Fidelity shows up at the top or near the top of almost every ranking of online stock trading brokers.
 They are not the least expensive, but top most lists in customer satisfaction.
 Fidelity is known for its research and investors can talk to advisors face-to-face at one of the many Fidelity investment centers.